Cornald Maas: Other activities

 In 2007 Maas was one of the judges for the Dutch version of Just The Two Of Us on TV channel Tien.
 Maas was a regular guest at De Wereld Draait Door.
 Since October 2008 he presented a weekly television program Opium for AVROTROS, with 2009 and 2010 Opium specials from the Uitmarkt and Oerol Festival.
 Maas writes a series about children of divorced parents for de Volkskrant.
+He appeared in a 2024 episode of the television show The Masked Singer.